ArchipelagoMW/Archipelago/worlds/kh1/docs/kh1_en.md

 For first-time players, it is recommended to open your KH1 Client first before opening the game.

-On the title screen, open your KH1 Client and connect to your MultiServer.
+On the title screen, open your KH1 Client and connect to your multiworld.